-A simple way to start: the 10-minute “mini routine”
+A simple way to begin: the 10-minute “mini routine”

-- A brief warm-up (wake up the hands and fingers)
+- A quick warm-up (wake up the hands)

 Fine motor skills activities at home: starter list (household-friendly)